Bimal194/EMONY/README.md

-#Find-movies-in-theater-near-me
+#Find-movies-in-theater-near-you

-A simple application that let you discover movies up in theater along with there booking link in your city.
+A simple application that let you discover movies open for booking in theaters along with there booking link in your city.